-“I always liked sports, and I always rooted for the underdog,” says Bruce Gilden, speaking to camera in a short film made by Multistory, an ambitious community arts project in the West Midlands of England that commissioned him to make a series of street portraits in 2013.
+“I always liked sports, and I always rooted for the underdog,” says Bruce Gilden, speaking to camera in a short film made in 2014, at the end of a residency to make portraits of local people by an arts organization in the West Midlands.
 “I need people to photograph who’ve been bruised by life.”

 It’s been said before, but it’s worth repeating, that Gilden’s work is the modern-day embodiment of Robert Capa’s mantra, “If you pictures aren’t good enough, you’re not close enough”.